 Aerosols are generated by two methods in this study, and in each method, we measured the glass transition of a compound that has been studied in the literature.
-Glycerol, 1,2,6-hexanetriol, di-n-butyl phthalate, dioctyl phthalate, and citric acid particles were generated through the homogeneous nucleation method or the atomizer method, respectively.
-The measured dielectric spectra of each compound show distinct relationships of their dielectric relaxation timescales with a 5 K/min cooling rate, as shown in Figure 5.
+Glycerol, 1,2,6hexanetriol, di-n-butyl phthalate, dioctyl phthalate, and citric acid particles were generated through the homogeneous nucleation method or the atomizer method.
+The measured dielectric spectra of each compound show distinct relationships between their dielectric relaxation timescales with a 5 K min-1 cooling rate, as shown in Fig. 5.
 This is a confirmation of the expected behavior.

 By calculating the corresponding temperature when the super-Arrhenius curve intersects with the Arrhenius curve, the glass transition of each compound can be derived.
-As is shown in Table 1, the kinetically controlled glass transition data agree well with previously measured literature values of glycerol (Zondervan et al., 2007; Chen et al., 2012; Amann-Winkel et al., 2013), 1,2,6-hexanetriol (Dorfmüller et al., 1979; Böhmer et al., 1993; Nakanishi and Nozaki, 2010), di-n-butyl phthalate (Dufour et al., 1994), dioctyl phthalate (Beirnes Kimberley et al., 1986), and measured values are mostly within 4% of the cited literature value, except for one study by Dorfmüller et al. (1979).
-The comparison of the dielectric relaxation timescale of glycerol measured in this study with literature values is shown in Figure S1, for several different temperatures.
-The results show that our measurements match the previously published results in the super-Arrhenius region when the compound is in equilibrium at a given temperature, with almost identical values.
-As the temperature continues to drop, glycerol and other compounds we tested fall out of equilibrium and become glass, which exhibits Arrhenius behavior.
-The transition from super-Arrhenius to Arrhenius behavior in this study provides the kinetically controlled glass transition as the compounds change from liquid to glassy state.
+As is shown in Table 1, the kinetically controlled glass transition data agree well with previously measured literature values of glycerol (Zondervan et al., 2007; Chen et al., 2012; Amann-Winkel et al., 2013), 1,2,6-hexanetriol (Dorfmüller et al., 1979; Böhmer et al., 1993; Nakanishi and Nozaki, 2010), di-n-butyl phthalate (Dufour et al., 1994), dioctyl phthalate (Beirnes and Burns, 1986), and measured values are mostly within 4 % of the cited literature value, except for one study by Dorfmüller et al. (1979).
+The comparison of the dielectric relaxation timescale of glycerol measured in this